Balance Druid Best Covenants, Soulbinds, and Conduits — Dragonflight 10.2.5

 - Be within 40-yards of your target or it will not cast Balance spells.
 This

-is important because we can sometimes outrange our
+is important because we can sometimes outrange our Convoke the Spirits

-Convoke the Spirits since we have a 45-yard range.
+since we have a 45-yard range.

-Moonfire applied to your target.
-If a Moonfire is on the target, it will not try to cast Moonfire and use that slot instead on a better Balance ability.
+target, it will not try to cast Moonfire and use that slot instead on a better

-Balance of All Things, be sure to use Convoke within the increased Critical Strike window.
-When used with
+- When used with Balance of All Things, be sure to use Convoke within

+the increased Critical Strike window.
+When used with Primordial Arcanic Pulsar, save Convoke for a cooldown proc.
 Primordial Arcanic Pulsar, save Convoke for a cooldown proc.

-Celestial Spirits, avoid standing in melee of your target while casting
+casting Celestial Spirits, avoid standing in melee of your target while

+casting Convoke the Spirits.
 Convoke the Spirits.

 Conduit Rankings